You are here

 - Avoiding crowds, school, work out of fear of triggering a panic attack

-Panic Disorder and Agoraphobia: Some people who experience panic attacks or other Anxiety Disorders can develop more complications.
+Panic disorder and agoraphobia: Some people who experience panic attacks or other anxiety disorders can develop more complications.
 A person who experiences panic attacks might become so worried about experiencing a panic attack that they begin to avoid any places or situations that might bring one on, to the point where it interferes with their ability to live their life.
-This avoidance can develop into Agoraphobia (extreme fear of being out or around crowds, crowded spaces or enclosed public places that may lead you to panic and feel trapped.
+This avoidance can develop into agoraphobia, which is the extreme fear and avoidance of crowded spaces or enclosed public places that may lead you to panic and feel trapped.